magnusBag/AdgangMedEgernVideo/POLICY.md

 ## Contact Us

-If you have any questions, concerns, or requests regarding your privacy or this Privacy Policy, please contact us at [Insert Contact Information].
+If you have any questions, concerns, or requests regarding your privacy or this Privacy Policy, please contact us at baggesenmagnus@gmail.com.

 By using the "Adgang med Egern" Chrome Extension, you agree to the terms and practices described in this Privacy Policy.